Momentum-Team-12/momentum-team-12.github.io/_posts/2022-05-24-fe-multiple-components.md

 - [React Conditional Rendering](https://reactjs.org/docs/conditional-rendering.html)
 - [5 Ways to Implement Conditional Rendering in React](https://blog.bitsrc.io/5-ways-to-implement-conditional-rendering-in-react-64730323b434)
 - [Lifting State Up](https://reactjs.org/docs/lifting-state-up.html) -- This is the official doc page.
 To see it with hooks, watch the video [Lifting State Up with Hooks](https://www.youtube.com/watch?v=HF4o9KAZNxw).
+- [PropTypes in React](https://reactjs.org/docs/typechecking-with-proptypes.html) - This came up in class today so here's some more info.
+Checking types for props is especially useful as your application grows, but it's ok to leave them out for now while you're still learning React.
+(There's a section at the bottom for how to use them with function components.)

 ### CS resources we talked about in class, relevant to 🌳🌳🌳🌳